-- 16.1 The Diocese operates a Sickness and Accident Fund (the 'SAF') under which a parish may be reimbursed for some of the additional costs incurred while a Rector or Assistant minister is unable to carry out his or her normal duties.
-No claim can be made on the SAF for the first 28 days (14 days for total incapacity) of an absence.
-Thereafter benefits are payable for absences up to a maximum of 6 months for partial incapacity and 12 months for total incapacity. - 16.2 Where a Rector or Assistant minister incurs personal medical, hospital or related expenses following an accident which occurred in the course of performing normal ministry duties, they may seek to recover up to \$5,000 from the SAF, after deducting any funds recoverable from Medicare and/or their private health fund. - 16.3 Click here for a sickness and accident claim form.
+- 16.1.
+The Diocese operates a Sickness and Accident Fund (the 'SAF') under which a parish may be reimbursed for some of the additional costs incurred while a Rector or Assistant minister is unable to carry out his or her normal duties due to - (a) a sickness or accident to the Rector or Assistant minister, or - (b) a sickness or accident to someone for whom the Rector or Assistant minister is the primary carer.

+No claim can be made on the SAF for the first 14 days (28 days for partial incapacity) of an absence.
+Thereafter benefits are payable for absences up to a maximum of 12 months for total incapacity (6 months for partial incapacity).

+16.2.
+Where a Rector or Assistant minister incurs personal medical, hospital or related expenses following an accident which occurred in the course of performing normal ministry duties, they may seek to recover up to \$5,000 from the SAF, after deducting any funds recoverable from Medicare and/or their private health fund.

-16.4 Further information in relation to the operation of the SAF can be found in the Sydney Diocesan Sickness and Accident Fund Ordinance 1969 or by contacting SDS Parish Support Services.
+- 16.3.
+Click here for a sickness and accident claim form. - 16.4.
+Further information in relation to the operation of the SAF can be found in the Sydney Diocesan Sickness and Accident Fund Ordinance 1969 or by contacting SDS Parish Support Services.